The Beautiful Part That Comes Before the Bad Part

 The Part Nobody Wants to Tell

-I'm going to be honest with you.
+I am going to be honest with you.
 This chapter is not fun.
-The last chapter had a river and some kids throwing rocks and a guy being a jerk, which is manageable.
+The last one had a river and some kids throwing rocks and a man being a coward, which is manageable.
 This one is different.

-Nobody saw exactly what happened next.
-The versions disagree, and the ones that agree are not bedtime material.
-But the shape of it is this: something broke inside her.
+Nobody agrees on exactly what happened next.
+The versions collected by folklorists diverge here, and the ones that line up are not bedtime material.
+But the shape of it is always the same: something broke inside her.
 Not cracked.
 Not bent.
 Broke.
-The way a green branch breaks when you push it past where it was ever supposed to go.
+The way a green branch breaks when you push it past where it was ever meant to go.
 There is a sound that goes with that kind of breaking, and it is not a sound that stops.

 The children did not come home that evening.

 I need you to sit with that sentence for a second.
 I am not going to describe what happened at the river.
 You are smart enough to understand it, and I am not interested in making you picture it.
-The story has been told for four hundred years and the people who tell it best are the ones who go quiet right here.
+The story has been told for centuries, and the people who tell it best are the ones who go quiet right here.

 She walked into the village after dark.
 Soaked.
-White dress clinging to her like a second skin.
-Hair flat and heavy with river water.
-Hands empty.
+The white dress clinging to her like a second skin.
+Her hair flat and heavy with river water.
+Her hands empty.
 She did not look at anyone.

 By morning she was dead.
 Grief, some said.
 Others said drowning that took its time arriving.
-Others said nothing at all.
+Others said nothing at all, which is its own kind of answer.

-The children were found downstream three days later.
+The children were found downstream a few days later.
 They were buried in the churchyard.
 She was not buried with them.

 I need you to understand: that last detail matters.
 That is the hinge the whole rest of this story turns on.
 She was not buried with her children.
 Remember that.